Let's draw a smile together

 On the 7th of October, it was a tragic day when the occupation forces asked us to evacuate our house in Beit Hanoun, the northernmost part of the Gaza Strip.
 We had no choice but to flee, running on foot toward the city of Beit Lahia.
 We spent a day in a shelter, then had to flee again.
 It was the beginning of a journey of suffering, a journey of continuous displacement, a journey with no end in sight.

-I am Ahmed Al-Kafarna, 20 years old, a student at Al-Azhar University, studying Agricultural Engineering.
+I am Ahmed Al-Kafarna, 20 years old, a student at Al-Azhar University, studying journalism and media.

-I never imagined I would stand before you one day asking for help to save my life from this ongoing terror.
-No words can describe the suffering we live through every day.
-We live in shelters, in a tent made of cloth, with no shelter and no safety.
+I never imagined I would stand before you to save people from this ongoing horror and genocide.
+Words cannot describe the suffering we experience daily.
+We live in shelters, in canvas tents, without shelter or safety.

 We have been displaced more than 20 times in 550 days.
 Each time brought a new story of suffering, and each time added to our wounds.
 We saw dismembered bodies, we fled death, and we faced the brutality of the occupation in every sense of the word.
 I can't describe how we searched for food during times of extreme hunger.
 I would look for animal feed and tree leaves to feed my younger siblings.
 Our lives were full of never-ending challenges.